project-oak/oak/docs/concepts.md

 The available pseudo-Nodes are:

-- **gRPC pseudo-node**: Provides a 'front door' for external interaction with an Oak Application, by implementing a gRPC service.
-The Oak Runtime automatically creates a gRPC pseudo-Node at Application start-of-day (and so gRPC pseudo-Nodes cannot be created with `node_create()`).
-External method invocations of the Application's gRPC service are delivered to a channel that connects from the pseudo-Node to the initial Node of the Application, as a message no data bytes but with two attached handles (in the following order):
+- **gRPC server pseudo-node**: Provides a 'front door' for external interaction with an Oak Application, by implementing a gRPC service.
+The Oak Runtime automatically creates a gRPC server pseudo-Node at Application start-of-day (and so gRPC server pseudo-Nodes cannot be created with `node_create()`).
+  External method invocations of the Application's gRPC service are delivered to a channel that connects from the pseudo-Node to the initial Node of the Application, as a message with no data bytes but with two attached handles (in the following order):
   - A handle for the read half of a channel holding the inbound request, ready for the Node to read.
   - A handle for the write half of a channel that the Node should write the